 Spending some time in Boston and looking for a fun way to spend an afternoon that is great for both children and adults?
 A trip to the Museum of Science should definitely be part of your itinerary.

-The Museum of Science experience is an immersive plunge into the way things work at a biological level, an environmental level, a physics level, and many others.
+The Museum of Science experience is an immersive plunge into the way things work at a biological level, an environmental level, a physical level, and many others.

 We’ve got you covered – Museum of Science admission is available with the below money saving options, so you can choose the attraction pass that’s right for you: